-- A. The application is prepared at the department level by the Grant Project Director.
-The Grant Project Director forwards the completed grant application and all other necessary documentation to the Grant Coordinator. - B. The Grant Coordinator reviews and forwards the application packet to the Office of Management and Budget for review. - C. The Office of Management and Budget Director reviews and forwards the application packet to Procurement and the County Attorney's office for review, as applicable if additional review is determined by the Office of Management and Budget Director. - D. If approved and allowable by the awarding agency, the County Coordinator, or designee signs the grant documents (pre-application/participation, application, etc.) on behalf of the Board of County Commissioners. - E. For certain grant application which require BOCC approval prior to submission, such items shall be scheduled by the Grant Project Director as an agenda item for BOCC approval. - F. An electronic copy of the The application is returned provided to the Grants Coordinator to copy and establish a grants file. - F.G.
-The original documentation is returned to the originating department (Frant Project Director shall for submission submit the agreement and documents to the grant agency.
+- A. The application is prepared at the Department/Constitutional Office level by the Grant Project Director.
+The Grant Project Director forwards the completed grant application and all other necessary documentation to the Grant Coordinator. - B. The Grant Coordinator reviews and forwards the application packet to OMB and the County Coordinator for review.
+An electronic copy of the application is provided to the Grant Coordinator to establish a grants folder. - C. OMB reviews and provides the County Manager's Office with their recommendation, whether to approve or deny. - D. The County Manager's Office reviews and may recommend approval or rejection. - E. If approved by the County Coordinator, the Grants Project Director forwards the application packet to the County Attorney's office for review (internally known as RLS), copying the Grant Coordinator.
+Once reviewed and approved by the County Attorney's Office, an agenda item may be created for BOCC approval. - F. If approved and allowable by the awarding agency, the County Coordinator, or designee may sign the grant documents (pre-application/participation, application, etc.) on behalf of the BOCC. - G. For applications that are either over \$100,000 or committing County funds, BOCC approval is required prior to submission.
+Such items shall be scheduled by the Grant Project Director as an agenda item for BOCC approval.
+For applications of \$100,000 or less and not requiring County funds, the County Coordinator shall have discretion as to determine whether the application requires BOCC approval prior to submission. - H. The Grant Project Director shall submit the application and supporting documentation to the grant agency.